 - The Shelburne Farms – This is the center of environmental education.
 The Vermont Mozart Festival is also held in this location.

 - A Public Beach – Another popular attraction in the town of Shelburne is the public beach maintained by the authorities of Shelburne.
 Visitors can enjoy various activities with their friends and family on a visit to the beach.
 During the summer season activities such as swimming and barbecues are popular.
-On the contrary, ice skating and ice fishing takes away the attention of visitors in winter season.
+On the contrary, ice skating and ice fishing takes away the attention of visitors in the winter season.

 Stowe's fertile valley spans from Mount Mansfield to the west, Vermont’s highest peak, and the Worcester Range or "Hogback" Mountains to the east.
 Founded in June of 1763, the skiing is unforgettable with not only Smuggler's Notch close by, but Sugarbush and Mad River Glen in the Mad River Valley & Bolton Valley Ski Area, all within easy driving distance.
 Waterbury, with some state government, is a vibrant and conveniently located town just a half an hour south of Burlington.
 Surrounding towns include Waterbury Center, Waterbury, Moscow, & Morristown.